 Sangla village is the hub of the valley – a trading center.
 We roamed around the village, going up and down huffing and puffing as the locals smiled at us.
 We were looking for Bering Nag Temple that was closer to the river.

 Bairing Nag Temple

 The Bairing Nag temple was a curious mix of Hindu and Buddhist iconography.
-If you have not seen the divide between the two religion outside of this valley, you would think of them as one.
+If you have not seen the divide between the two religions outside of this valley, you would think of them as one.
 The temple was closed but its overpowering presence could be felt all around in the village.

 What intrigued me most was the abandoned house.
 Which probably was a part of the temple and its intricate carvings, its typical lock with the walnut trees in its premises.
 I tried making sense of small doors on the ground floor, exquisite balconies on the first floor and intricate work on top of that.

-I wondered if some wealthy family lived here.
-Is it supposed to be a storehouse for temple or was it the residence of Pujari.
+I wondered if some wealthy families lived here.
+Is it supposed to be a storehouse for a temple or was it the residence of Pujari.
 There was no one around to answer these questions.
 The lovely building though told the story of its own past glory.

 Buddhist prayer stones

 We walked past the village.
 At various placed colorful prayer stones with Buddhist mantras carved on them greeted us at every corner.
 These are auspicious stones that send prayers out to the universe.
 Some people also believe they keep bad spirits away.
 To me, they represent a mystical relationship between man and nature.

 This was the beginning of the Buddhist region in our Himachal Odyssey from Shimla to Manali.
 Hereafter we will meet a mix of Hinduism and Buddhism at Kalpa, then Spiti valley at Nako & Tabo.
 Kaza is primarily Buddhist.
 These carved stones would become our marker to know that a village is around.